ziadsawalha/chessboard/CONTRIBUTING.md

 * All features or bug fixes **must be tested** by one or more tests.
 * All modues and methods **must be documented**.
-* All code must pass **PEP-8, PEP-257, and flake8** checks with any exceptions explicitely noted and justified.
+* All code must pass **PEP-8, PEP-257, flake8** checks with any exceptions explicitly noted and justified.
+* Follow the OpenStack Hacking Guidelines as documented in [HACKING.rst][hacking] and automated in our style tests using the `hacking` module.

 ## <a name="commit"></a> Git Commit Guidelines